Cost Comparison Between Solar vs. Traditional Lights

 How Much does a Street light Cost?

-Traditional street lighting is defined as "any electrical light used for street lighting," which most commonly uses metal halide or high pressure sodium technology for lights.
-The average cost of one light, including the lighting fixture, pole, and base, averages at $1500.
+Traditional street lighting is defined as "any electrical light used for street lighting," which most commonly uses metal halide or high-pressure sodium technology for lights.
+The average cost of one light, including the lighting fixture, pole, and base, averages at $2000.
 Not bad for the cost of one street light.

 Solar street lights utilize fixtures connected to a (typically) silicon-based solar panel to garner electricity through a process called the photovoltaic effect, which converts light into usable voltage.
 These lights reside off the main power grid and can be installed in remote locations.
 Because of the advanced technology required for solar lights, they are more expensive, averaging about $3000 per light.
 That includes the light fixture, the solar panel, controller, pole, and the smaller components that make up the light.
 Because of the advanced technology behind a solar street light, the street light cost is admittedly higher.
-But often times the up-front pricing for traditional lights is more deceptive, because people often forget about what costs a lot more: installation.
+But oftentimes the up-front pricing for traditional lights is more deceptive because people often forget about what costs a lot more: the electrical infrastructure.

-The price for a solar street light may initially be a deterrent for interested parties, until you scrutinize the monetary details.
-The biggest difference between the price of traditional and solar lights lies in the installation fees associated with traditional lighting.
+The price for a solar street light may initially be a deterrent for interested parties until you scrutinize the monetary details.
+The biggest difference between the price of traditional and solar lights lies in fees associated with building the electrical infrastructure for traditional lighting.

 Traditional lights are connected to a standard electrical grid to garner their power, which requires trenching and underground wiring.
-When adding in labor fees for trenching and wiring, this process would cost consumers about $120 per linear foot.
-The average cost of installation for traditional lighting would then be around $4500, significantly higher than the price for a solar street light.
+When adding in labor fees for trenching and wiring, this process can cost consumers about $40 per linear foot.
+The average cost of trenching and connecting for traditional lighting would then be around $3200, significantly higher than the price for a solar street light.

 Because solar lights are autonomous and off the main grid system, consumers avoid the long and costly process of trenching and wiring.
-The price of installation reduces significantly as a result, pricing around $1500, driving down the total cost for solar.
+The price of the total cost of the lighting systems reduces significantly as a result, driving down the total cost for solar.

 Maintenance Costs with LED Lights